Welcome to Course 4 of this exclusive Learning Tournament for PRO users!

 We’ll help you with a button straight from the Squirrly SEO Focus Pages interface, though.

-Okay, now start getting this to Green.
+Okay, now start getting this to Green in your Focus Pages section.

 - Keyword Research